-You understand well that the quality of his touch is very revealing.
+The quality of his touch is very revealing.
 Much more revealing than his words!
 When you both do this touch and return touch correctly, your bodies will be carrying on a powerful body language conversation that says, "I like and trust you and I want you to come closer."
-This body language is often done completely unconsciously, because it is instinctual behavior carried in our DNA.
+This body language is often done completely unconsciously because it is instinctual behavior carried in our DNA.

 If you want to start the passion juices flowing later, move your touching down the arm gradually to the hand.
 Hand bare skin, with a little dampness, can be very sexually stimulating because of the huge number of nerves running directly to the old brain.
 Different nerves sense temperature, pressure, and rubbing.
 Stimulate all three.
 (Are you getting hot just thinking about it?
 He will be!
 Better save this for later.)

 His and your touch probe beneath casual words to true feelings.
 Touching another's body is the evolutionary true test of the relationship status.
 Since there are so many tactile nerve sensors connected directly to the brain, touching is one of the most meaningful and pleasurable experiences shared between two people.